Southport F.C.: Football League: 1921–1978

+Chart of Southport's table positions since entering the Football league.

 Having finished in the bottom half of the table at the end of the 1957–58 season, the club dropped into the Fourth Division following the reorganisation of the Third Division North and Third Division South into Third and Fourth Divisions.
 The club's first promotion came at the end of the 1966–67 season, when they finished as runners-up in the Fourth Division behind Stockport County under the guidance of Billy Bingham, who later went on to manage the Northern Irish national team.
 They were relegated back to the Fourth Division in 1970, but won promotion again in 1973 when they finished as Fourth Division Champions.
 Relegation back to the Fourth Division followed the very next season.
 This heralded a period of decline as crowds dropped – on some occasions into just three figures – and the ground fell into disrepair.

 Disaster struck in 1978, when the club was voted out of the Football League following three consecutive 23rd (out of 24) placed finishes, and was replaced by Wigan Athletic.
-The voting couldn't have been tighter, as the clubs drew on the first ballot (when many had expected Rochdale to be voted out), but Wigan's superior canvassing ensured that they won the second ballot.
+The clubs drew on the first ballot (when many had expected Rochdale to be voted out), but won the second ballot.
 Southport was the last club to leave the Football League through the re-election process.
 Automatic relegation from the Fourth Division was introduced in 1986–87.